 Any requests to extend practica should be submitted to the A-DCT, in writing, with verification from the supervisor.
-The student must a) have the written permission of the A-DCT (extension) and the student/s mentor/advisor, and b) complete and file a second (or revised) practicum contract before the proposed activities can begin.
+The student must a) have the written permission of the A-DCT (extension), and b) complete and file a second (or revised) practicum contract before the proposed activities can begin.